llm-bible/llm-bible.github.io/_publications/suzgun2022challenging.markdown

 citations: 56
 bibkey: suzgun2022challenging
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2210.09261'}]
-tags: [Few-Shot, Prompting, In-Context Learning]
+tags: [Prompting, Few-Shot, In-Context Learning]
 ---
 BIG-Bench (Srivastava et al., 2022) is a diverse evaluation suite that focuses on tasks believed to be beyond the capabilities of current language